paszu/3DSRepo/Donations.md

+I've added this because it was requested several times.

-If you appreciate this guide and would like to see more like it in the future, I accept donations at through the following:
+If you appreciate this guide, I accept donations at through the following:

 Paypal: devonmaloney@hotmail.com
 Bitoin: 1BKtYkpHJmYJSsSnRYBBGPRYRMBaNfpHTB